Tavşanlı

-Tavşanlı is a town and district of Kütahya Province in the Aegean region of Turkey.
+Tavşanlı is a city in Kütahya Province in the Aegean region of Turkey.
+It is the seat of Tavşanlı District.
+Its population is 73,306 (2022).

-Tavşanlı is a typical Aegean town where a government-owned coal mine company attracted thousands of settlers from surrounding cities and villages which made the town reach the population of 101.848 (according to government data from 2021).
+Tavşanlı is a typical Aegean town where a government-owned coal mine company attracted thousands of settlers from surrounding cities and villages.

 The town is also famous for its notable number of jewellery shops and is also famous for popular snack called "leblebi" (roasted chick peas).

 Name

 Tavşanlı was told to be named after a hunting party held by the Ottoman prince Bayezid I, in which he is said to have hunted 7 rabbits.
 Thus the name Tavşanlı meaning "the place with rabbits" was given to the area.